← Back

 Real-time updates

 When someone joins a trip, claims equipment, or posts a comment, every connected client sees the change immediately.
-No polling, no manual refresh.

 On the frontend, TanStack Query listens for typed channel events and selectively invalidates only the affected queries, so the UI refetches just what changed.